MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 This architecture uses a [Secrets Store CSI driver](/azure/aks/csi-secrets-store-driver) in the compute cluster to get/set secrets from Key Vault.
 Secrets are needed when new pods are spawned.
 If Key Vault is unavailable, new pods might not get started.
 As a result there might be disruption; scale out operations can be impacted, updates can fail, new deployments can't be executed.

 Key Vault has a limit on the number of operations.
 Due to the automatic update of secrets, the limit can be reached if there are many pods.
-You can choose to decrease the frequency of updates to avoid this situation.
+You can **choose to decrease the frequency of updates** to avoid this situation.

 For other considerations on secret management, see [Misson critical guidance in Well-architected Framework: Data integrity protection](/azure/architecture/framework/mission-critical/mission-critical-security#data-integrity-protection).

 ### Event Hubs

 The only stateful service in the stamp is the message broker, Azure Event Hubs, which stores requests for a short period.
-The broker serves the need for buffering and reliable messaging.
+The broker serves the **need for buffering and reliable messaging**.
 The processed requests are persisted in the global database.

 In this architecture, Standard SKU is used and zone redundancy is enabled for high availability.